jandroav/my-day/README.md

 ### Security Notes

-- OAuth tokens are stored locally in `~/.my-day/auth.json`
+- API tokens are stored locally in `~/.my-day/auth.json`
-- Configuration files may contain sensitive information
+- Configuration files no longer contain sensitive information
-- Use environment variables in CI/CD instead of config files
+- API tokens can be easily revoked from your Atlassian account
-- Regularly rotate OAuth credentials
+- Regularly rotate API tokens for security

 ## 🛠️ Development